brendt/stitcher.io/src/content/blog/2018-10-24-array-merge-vs+.md

 "Hang on", I hear you say, "isn't that what `array_merge_recursive` is supposed to do?".

 Here we have a case of unfortunate naming.
-Please don't be surprised&thinsp;—&thinsp;it's PHP after all.
+Please don't be surprised&thinsp;—&thinsp;it's PHP, after all.

 See, `array_merge` will merge matching elements by overriding them.
 `array_merge_recursive` on the other hand will keep both elements, and merge them in a new array, keeping both values.